This is the fourth in a series of Posts I plan on doing on a complete visual guide to factions and their missing units.

 That being said, some characters or units never had models and have no noteworthy art that I could find.
 In the event of a missing model or artwork I have attempted to compensate with a similar model, another art piece, a screenshot I took in-game from a mod or, in the worst-case scenario: a bootleg model *shudders*

-Believe it or not, despite the Children of the Old Ones currently holding the title for the most Legendary Lords in the game, they’ve still got roughly 2 DLC’s worth of content left, not to mention the lords and heroes besides.
-The inclusion of the Dread Saurian and Nakai were a welcome surprise but it came instead of the more obvious choices from the 8th edition material, so even though they currently have the most lords, they also weirdly have the most justification for more LP's since their missing stuff is some of the most credible out there.
-Their current roster is fairly rock solid but there are still niches to fill and overall just adding more flavour and variation to the faction would be the goal from here on out.
+Believe it or not, despite the Children of the Old Ones currently holding the title for the most Legendary Lords in the game, they’ve still got roughly 2 DLC’s worth of content left in them; not to mention the lords and heroes besides.
+The inclusion of the Dread Saurian and Nakai was a welcome surprise, but it came instead of the more obvious choices from the 8th edition material, so even though they currently have the most lords, they also weirdly have the most justification for more LP's since their missing stuff is some of the most credible out there.
+Their current roster is fairly rock-solid, but there are still niches to fill and overall just adding more flavour and variation to the faction would be the goal from here on out.
 Tehenhauin in particular is one of the many characters in WH2 that could greatly benefit from a Sub-Faction DLC, just like Clan Pestilens, Alith Anar and Skarsnik to name a few.

 Missing Lords and Heroes

 (optional) Info on these Characters and how they could work in WH2.